'Incredibles 2': Sequel is strong, but not super

 Bird should have spent a little less time pondering what to do with the Parr family.
 Because while “Incredibles 2” is a fun family film, the multiple storylines Bird has woven through the production often get tangled.
 A little more simplicity would have lifted “Incredibles 2” from good to the incredible status of the first film.

-Things might be changing, as the family is approached by a fast-talking Winston Deavor (Bob Odenkirk) who - with the help of his tech-minded sister, Evelyn (Catherine Keener) - wants to change the way people look at superheroes.
+Things might be changing, as the family is approached by fast-talking Winston Deavor (Bob Odenkirk), who — with the help of his tech-minded sister, Evelyn (Catherine Keener) — wants to change the way people look at superheroes.
 His plan is a well-planned publicity campaign that will feature Elastigirl.

 How Elastigirl handles the pressure of being in the spotlight and the strain her being away puts on the family are strong enough building blocks to carry the movie.
 But the central strength of the family dynamic gets pushed down by less interesting plot threads of young love gone wrong, a cautionary tale of technology, sibling rivalries and a bevy of new characters with superpowers.
 The only one of the new characters that is developed enough to be interesting is Voyd (Sophia Bush), whose kryptonite is teen angst.